 The Sarum Rite

-In the Middle Ages the whole of western Europe was Roman Catholic.
+In the Middle Ages the whole of Christianity in Western Europe was Roman Catholic.
 But this was an era before printing and when education and communication were limited, and so it was quite natural that there was no single, universal way of worshipping.
 Instead, within countries and regions there developed local traditions, which had points of connection with many others, but which were however highly distinctive.

 The way in which particular great churches organised their affairs was known as their ‘Use’, and that of Salisbury – or Sarum – came to have a unique influence within England.
 One dimension of this was the highly elaborate pattern of worship here, whose structures were borrowed and adapted in most of the other cathedrals and great churches.
 Unlike most English cathedrals, Salisbury’s was never a monastery, so it didn’t follow a monastic pattern of worship, and this made the Sarum Rite much more adaptable to parish use than was what happened in other cathedrals.